 (1) A licensed plumbing contractor or permit holder must ensure that the number of the licence or permit appears in any advertisement relating to the business for which the licence or permit is, or is intended to be, used.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) In subregulation (1) —